thorncp/task-it-to-me/stories/4-follow-the-shape.md

-# Chore: Follow the color as your refactoring guide
+# Chore: Follow the shape as your refactoring guide

 One of the measures of good object oriented code is [cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)).
 Cohesion is a fuzzy measure of how much the methods belong together.